adalbertocajueiro/edscorbot-c-cpp/README.md

 * `cmake ..` to generate build files from the parent folder into current folder
 * `make install` to compile and install the library

-If everything goes well you will have wverything installed in your machine to compile and run the server.
+If everything goes well you will have all dependencies ready to compile and run the server.

 #### Compiling the simulated server
+Before compiling the project we had provided the full path of the static mosquitto library generated by mosquitto compilation.
+This is done in file `edscorbot-c-cpp/CMakeLists.txt`.
+Lookup the line:

+`TARGET_LINK_LIBRARIES(simulated_server PRIVATE  /home/adalberto/tmp/mosquitto/build/lib/libmosquitto_static.a -lpthread)`
+`

+and reaplace the full path only with your stati library full path.

-After cloning the project, follow these steps to compile the project:
+After that, the steps to compile the project are:
 * `cd edscorbot-c-cpp` to enter the project folder
 * `mkdir build` to create a specific output folder
 * `cd build` to enter the output folder
 * `cmake ..` to generate build files from the parent folder into current folder
-* `make install` to compile and install the library
+* `make install` to compile and generate the executable of the simulated server.

 ### Running
 After compiling, identify the instance of Mosquitto you want to connect and adjust the value of the variable `#define mqtt_host "localhost"` in `simulated_server.cpp`.Visual studio code offers a button to start the server (Debug or Run).
 Run it.
 If everything goes well you should se something as bellow: